 This is going to bring it back together.

-Risk and reward will let people begin to do some things, put people back to work, and uh I couldn't be more excited about what we're facing.
+Risk and reward will let people begin to do some things, put people back to work.

-Why are Republicans seemingly afraid of across the board Reagan era supply side cuts?
+Why are Republicans seemingly afraid of across-the-board Reagan-era supply-side cuts?

-I look I love the corporate tax cut.
+Look, I love the corporate tax cut.

 I love repatriation.

-I like the energy independence aspect of it, and I like that the president removed a lot of burdensome regulations, but it seems there is fear among Republicans to go with an across the board tax cut for fear they'll be labeled as the party for the rich.
+But it seems there is fear among Republicans to go with an across-the-board tax cut for fear they'll be labeled as the party for the rich.

 There's no question in my mind about it.